-- z If a meeting is or becomes inquorate no business shall be transacted and the meeting shall be closed.
-The business on the agenda for the meeting shall be adjourned to another meeting. - aa A meeting shall not exceed a period of 2 hours.
+- w If a meeting is or becomes inquorate no business shall be transacted and the meeting shall be closed.
+The business on the agenda for the meeting shall be adjourned to another meeting. - x A meeting shall not exceed a period of two hours.
+Unless a resolution is passed to extend the meeting for a further one hour.
+Any business not concluded will be put on the next meetings agenda.